 Fairfield grass fire forces evacuations in Vista Grande area

-FAIRFIELD — A grass fire in Fairfield has forced mandatory evacuations in the Vista Grande area late Monday afternoon.
+FAIRFIELD — All evacuations were lifted for a grass fire that burned dozens of acres in the Vista Grande area of Fairfield late Monday afternoon.

-The fire has burned more than 50 acres with zero containment along Vista Grande near Capitola Way, north of Waterman Boulevard.
-Cal Fire said it also deployed crews to assist with the firefight.
+The fire burned more than 50 acres along Vista Grande near Capitola Way, north of Waterman Boulevard.
+Cal Fire also deployed crews to assist with the firefight.

-Fairfield police, which is assisting with the evacuation order, said the fire poses a "significant threat to life and property."
+Fairfield police, which assisted with the evacuation order, said the fire posed a "significant threat to life and property."
+There have been no reports of injuries or damage

-The City of Fairfield said shortly after 4:30 p.m. that a mandatory evacuation order was in place for Palmer Circle, Bear Creek Drive, Cherry Valley Circle, Longview Drive, Skyview Circle, and Shelter Hill Drive.
+The City of Fairfield had issued a mandatory evacuation order for Palmer Circle, Bear Creek Drive, Cherry Valley Circle, Longview Drive, Skyview Circle, and Shelter Hill Drive.
+All have been lifted.

-An interactive map shows that the evacuation zones are directly north of Vista Grand and Putah South Creek and southeast of the Rancho Solano Golf Course.
+The evacuation zones were directly north of Vista Grand and Putah South Creek and southeast of the Rancho Solano Golf Course.

 Evacuees were advised to head to the Lowe's on North Texas Street and Manuel Campos Parkway.